 While a number of industries are fluctuating due to the ongoing COVID-19 pandemic, that doesn't mean your marketing strategy should grind to a halt.
 That's especially true regarding using LinkedIn for personal branding.
 Personal branding is about establishing your reputation in the mind of others.
 And LinkedIn is an excellent place to do so.

 LinkedIn remains a powerful resource for businesses.
-With 675 million users every month, LinkedIn offers an engaged audience and special ways to engage that audience through posts and conversations.
+With over 706 million users, LinkedIn offers an engaged audience and special ways to engage that audience through posts and conversations.

 But are you using LinkedIn to its fullest potential during this pandemic?

 Let's look at the top ways to maximize your LinkedIn strategy, including improving your LinkedIn profile.

 LinkedIn for Personal Branding: How to Maximize Your Efforts During COVID-19